Kamilya05/Interpretable-Telematics-Based-Energy-Anomaly-Detection-Using-LIME/README.md

 - exact coalition values are memoized,
 - permutation updates reuse the current masked matrix instead of rebuilding it from scratch at every step.

-### 11.3 What the global SHAP summary showed

-Across many trips, the strongest feature groups were:

-- transmission indicators,
-- acceleration variance,
-- generalized weight,
-- distance,
-- duration.

-This is a good sign: the model appears to rely on interpretable trip-level structure.

 ---

 ## 12. LIME as a comparison baseline

 LIME explains a single prediction by fitting an interpretable local surrogate model.
-Implemented in `src/xai/`

 ### 12.1 LIME algorithm in our setup